The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ2: Factors Influencing Ansible Adoption

-\emph{Tool Qualities and Ecossystem.} Beyond accessibility, Ansible was praised for its \emph{tool qualities}.
-Participants highlighted its \textit{Efficient} use of resources, with one participant citing \textit{Lightweight} resource consumption and three mentioning \textit{Scalability}.
-Efficiency was also linked to \textit{Cost-Effectiveness}, with B4 saying, ``Ansible is like a [inexpensive] version [of Kubernetes] for scalability''.
-Another advantage of Ansible is its \textit{Flexibility}, since it can be a \textit{One-Tool Solution} (n = 2) capable of managing heterogeneous environments (e.g., Windows, Linux, or network devices).
+Beyond accessibility, Ansible was praised for its \emph{tool qualities}, with participants discussing its \textit{Scalability} (n=5).
+Another advantage of Ansible is its \textit{Flexibility}, since it can be a \textit{One-Tool Solution} (n=2) capable of managing heterogeneous environments (e.g., Windows, Linux, or network devices).
 As E3 puts it, the ``One tool that does it all''.
-Several participants emphasized that Ansible's \textit{Compatibility} (n = 4) with various operational requirements and existing workflows set it apart from other tools, and its \textit{Agentless} (n = 9) model that depends solely on SSH. \textit{Idempotence} (n = 2) was also considered important for participants, ensuring the same playbook can be applied repeatedly to converge infrastructure into a consistent state.
+Several participants emphasized that Ansible's \textit{Compatibility} (n=6) with various operational requirements and existing workflows set it apart from other tools, and its \textit{Agentless} (n=9) model that depends solely on SSH. \textit{Idempotence} (n=2) was also considered important for participants, ensuring the same playbook can be applied repeatedly to converge infrastructure into a consistent state.
 As I3 described: ``Some commands are dangerous to invoke twice.''
-From an \textit{Ecosystem} standpoint, respondents highlighted features such as \textit{Easy to extend} (n = 3), \textit{Good Tooling} (n = 1), and the fact that \textit{It's implemented in Python} (n = 2).
+From an \textit{Ecosystem} standpoint, respondents highlighted features such as \textit{Easy to extend} (n=4), and the fact that \textit{It's implemented in Python} (n=2).

-Participants frequently framed their rationale in comparative terms, specifically highlighting Ansible's advantages over alternatives like Puppet, Chef, and Salt.
+Participants frequently framed their rationale in comparative terms, highlighting Ansible's advantages over alternatives like Puppet, Chef, and Salt.
 A common comparative advantage cited was the elimination of agent management overhead.

 E5 provided an illustrative anecdote highlighting Ansible's comparative operational model advantages: ``(...) a place I was working was using Puppet, and the admin was woken up at 3 am from a page, fixed the issue, went to bed, and then Puppet restored the broken configuration, so he woke up again, fixed the Puppet, and then went to bed.
-Then, was woken up again because Puppet updated itself from git.''.
+Then, was woken up again because Puppet updated itself from git.''